 Another of Brisbane’s best-kept secrets – have you seen the view from the deck at the Jazz Club?
 Sitting on the river opposite the CBD, watch the sky turn all shades of pink and orange and the skyscrapers light up as the sun sets.
 Best of all, the food is inexpensive and the drinks at RSL prices.

 Well, the name says it all really – Summit Restaurant sits at the top of Mt Coot-tha, a popular spot for tourists and locals to soak in views of the whole city.
 Naturally the restaurant offers a sunset dinner special along with a la carte for lunch and dinner.
 Drop in for high tea on Sunday afternoons.

-Perched at the top of the famous Kangaroo Point Cliffs, the Cliffs Café experiences some fine views over the City Botanic Gardens and CBD skyline.
-The cafe is fairly typical, offering a standard breakfast menu and burgers and sandwiches for lunch.
+Perched at the top of the famous Kangaroo Point Cliffs, Bar Spritz experiences some fine views over the City Botanic Gardens and CBD skyline.
+Like the name hints, this clifftop bar serves a refreshing spritz cocktail.

 For destination dining at its finest, head out to Spicers Hidden Vale in Grandchester in the Ipswich region and feast on fine local food.
 Head chef Ash Martin is behind the pans, pulling together unique dishes using locally sourced produce alongside that grown on site.
 Hidden Vale is home to its own brood of pigs and has a massive kitchen garden filled with herbs, leafy greens and more.

 The Clifftop Dining Room at Binna Burra Mountain Lodge sits 800m above sea level and is nestled amid subtropical rainforest.
 The views from here are spectacular and the food is hearty and generous country-style food.
 Definitely worth the trip.